VANTAGE ONE BACHELOR OF SCIENCE

 Content and Language Enrichment Tutorials

-Sustained language support for linked content courses in International Program.
+Sustained language support for linked content courses in the Vantage One Program.
 Students develop strategies for self-directed learning.

 VANT 148 (2 credits, Terms 1 and 2)